gatling/gatling/src/docs/content/reference/current/session/feeder/index.md

 Supported formats are gzip and zip (but archive most contain only one single file).

-## Distributed files (FrontLine only)
+## Distributed files (Gatling Enterprise only)

-If you want to run distributed with [FrontLine](https://gatling.io/gatling-frontline/) and you want to distribute data so that users don't use the same data when they run on different cluster nodes, you can use the `shard` option.
+If you want to run distributed with [Gatling Enterprise](/enterprise/) and you want to distribute data so that users don't use the same data when they run on different cluster nodes, you can use the `shard` option.
 For example, if you have a file with 30,000 records deployed on 3 nodes, each will use a 10,000 records slice.

 {{< alert warning >}}
-`shard` is only effective when running with FrontLine, otherwise it's just a noop.
+`shard` is only effective when running with Gatling Enterprise, otherwise it's just a noop.
 {{< /alert >}}

 {{< include-code "FeederSample.scala#shard" scala >}}